ibm-cloud-docs/openshift/storage-block.md

 1. [Decide on a storage configuration](/docs/openshift?topic=openshift-block_storage#block_predefined_storageclass).

 1. Create a custom storage class that provisions an encrypted block storage instance by using one of the {{site.data.keyword.IBM_notm}}-provided storage classes as the basis.
-You can retrieve the details a storage class by running `oc get storageclass <storageclass_name> -o yaml`.
+You can retrieve the details a storage class by running `oc get sc <storageclass_name> -o yaml`.
 The following example is based on the `ibmc-block-retain-bronze` storage class.
     ```yaml
     apiVersion: storage.k8s.io/v1
     kind: StorageClass